 A period of absence away from the office focuses the mind on what’s urgent, important, unimportant and just plain ‘noise’.
 Chunk up your work into manageable daily tasks and delegate tasks where you can, and when you return from your break away, keep these principles in place.

-#4 Agree your ‘Quality Downtime’
+#4 Agree on your ‘Quality Downtime’

 While the utopia is being able to leave work and not think about it for the next two weeks for some business owners and leaders, this is just not realistic, and you need to be grounded in reality to make this work.

-If a complete shutdown is not an option for you block out quality downtime instead; short, regular breaks where you switch off and are in the moment.
-You may agree to check in with the office every morning and evening, but outside of this you are off the grid and none contactable.
+If a complete shutdown is not an option for you, block out quality downtime instead, short, regular breaks where you switch off and are in the moment.
+You may agree to check in with the office every morning and evening, but outside of this, you are off the grid and none contactable.

 #5 Quieten your mind

-Take comfort knowing that subconsciously your mind will be using the opportunity to work through any mental blockages you may be experiencing.
+Take comfort in knowing that subconsciously your mind will be using the opportunity to work through any mental blockages you may be experiencing.

 Why?